I was blessed with a highly sensitive child. He is amazing.

 But there are drawbacks to being highly sensitive.
 Highly sensitive people deal with overwhelm, exhaustion, and burnout from absorbing what everyone else around them is putting out.
 Loud, crowded, and busy places can be extra overwhelming, too.
 They often need a safe space to decompress regularly.

-One might mistake a HSP with an introvert, but a Highly Sensitive Person can be either an introvert or extrovert.
+One might mistake a HSP with an introvert, but a Highly Sensitive Person can be either an introvert or an extrovert.
 Of course, Highly Sensitive tendencies show up a little bit differently in everyone.

 In my son, it shows as cautious, observant, and shy.
 New experiences un-nerve him and he always needs time to warm up to new people or situations.
 While these traits may feel arduous in a busy world, being highly sensitive has a strong upside.